 The Congolese are known to be friendly, and the workplace can feel quite welcoming.
 That said, this varies depending on the industry and individual company.

-What is important to note is language.
-French is the language of business, and expats who are fluent in French or at least have a basic grasp will fare best.
+An essential consideration for expats is the language barrier.
+French is the language of business, so those who are fluent in French or at least have a basic grasp will fare best.

 Women in the workplace may also experience some culture shock.
-Few women have senior positions, and climbing the corporate ladder can be a challenge.
+Few women have senior positions, and climbing the corporate ladder can be challenging.

 Expat Health Insurance